GaneshChidambar/AI-Human-Collaboration-Protocol/README.md

 ---

 ## Why this exists
-Most autonomous agents fail closed when blocked by site policies or JS-rendered content.
+Autonomous agents often fail when encountering restricted or dynamic websites due to:
+- robots.txt compliance blocks
+- JavaScript-rendered content (e.g., Cloudflare)
+- Paywalls or authentication gates
+Historically, this caused workflow termination — the agent could not proceed, losing context and requiring the user to restart.
 This protocol replaces hard failures with a **human-assisted handoff**:
 - The agent pauses and surfaces the **URLs** it cannot fetch.
 - The **user** retrieves content manually (e.g., print to PDF).
 - The agent **resumes** from the same context with proper provenance and citations.